oils-for-unix/oils/doc/ref/chap-option.md

 ### rewrite_extern

-This option is on by default in OSH and YSH, and enables transparent optimization of external commands to builtins.
+This options enables a transparent rewriting of external commands to **builtins**.

-For example, in Oils, [cat][] is a **private builtin**, which can be invoked by `builtin cat`.

-In certain cases, the external `cat` can be rewritten as `builtin cat`.
+Currently, these commands **may** be rewritten, depending on their `argv`:

+- [cat][]
+- [rm][]

+These optimizations are *sound* - they should not affect the behavior of programs on POSIX system.

 ---

-In interactive shells, optimizations as **never** enabled, regardless of this setting.
+This option is on by default in OSH and YSH, but it applies only in non-interactive shells.
+That is, in interactive shells, commands are **never** rewritten, regardless of the value of `rewrite_extern`.

 [cat]: chap-builtin-cmd.html#cat
+[rm]: chap-builtin-cmd.html#rm

 ## Groups